SREnity/epico/README.md

 Anatomy of a Plugin
 ---
 Plugins have three major interfaces to the Epico core:
-1. The auth function which authenticates to the API and performs an API call
+1. The auth function which preapares our ApiRequest to Authenticate to the API
 2. The paging peek function which looks at the response and determines if we need to page
 3. The post process function which takes the API responses and parses them into a final JSON response []byte